import math

 """

-Marks head for covariance matrix as an exception for adapter transformations.
+Marks head for precision matrix Cholesky factor as an exception for adapter transformations.

 This variable contains names of prediction heads that should lead to a warning when the adapter is applied